praveens-git-bit/Ignite2024/Exercise4.md

 ### Task 4.1: Ingest real-time/historical data into Eventhouse using Eventstream

+In the exercise, we’ll explore how Data Engineer, Eva, ingested real-time data from the event hub into the KQL Database to monitor in-store temperatures in real time.

 1. Click on the **experience** button at the **bottom left** corner of the screen (In this screenshot, **Data Factory** is selected as an "Experience") and then select **Real-Time Intelligence**.

 ![Realtime-Intelligence.png](media/labMedia/Realtime-Intelligence.png)